Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Partially Informed Investors Observing Diffusion Processes

-where $\Pi^{F}$ is the optimal decision rule of the fully informed investor given in \eqref{optimal_str_F}.
-Hence, $\Pi^{H}$ can be decomposed into $\Pi^{F}$, which in the literature is known as \textit{myopic strategy}, and the ``correction'' $\Pi^{H}- \Pi^{F}$ which is also called \textit{hedging demand} of the partially informed $H$-investor. \end{remark} By comparing the optimal decision rules for the $\HR, \HD$ and $\HF$-investor for identical values $m$ of the conditional mean and $q$ for the conditional covariance, some interesting properties result, which are are formulated in the following lemma.
+\begin{remark} It is well-known that log-utility can be embedded in the family of power utilities using the relation $\utility_\theta(x)-1/\theta= (x^\theta -1)/\theta \to \log x$ for $\theta\to 0$.
+Replacing $\utility_\theta(x)$ by $\utility_\theta(x)-1/\theta$ in the utility maximization problem \eqref{opti_org} will only lead to an additive shift of the value function while the optimal strategy remains unchanged.
+Hence, it can be expected that the optimal decision rule given \eqref{opti_stra_power} converges for $\theta\to 0$ to the optimal decision rule for log-utility $\Pi^{H}_{\log}(t,m)=\Sigma_{R}^{-1}m$ given in Proposition \ref{LogUtilityValue}.
+An in fact, this is the case, since for $\theta\to 0$ the solutions to the ODEs for $A^H,B^H$ converge to zero.
+First, the r.h.s.~of the Riccati ODE for $A^H$ is a quadratic expression of $A^H$ with the absolute term $-\frac{\theta}{2(1-\theta)}\Sigma_R^{-1}$.
+The latter vanishes for $\theta=0$.
+Since the terminal value at time $t=T$ is zero, the solution $A^H$ is zero on $[0,T]$.
+Thus, the linear ODE for $B^H$ is homogeneous with zero terminal value, and the solution $B^H$ is zero on $[0,T]$.
+Finally, the correction term or drift risk $\Pi^{H}- \Pi^{F}$ containing $2A^{H}(t)m+B^{H}(t)$ vanishes for $\theta\to 0$. \end{remark} By comparing the optimal decision rules for the $\HR, \HD$ and $\HF$-investor for identical values $m$ of the conditional mean and $q$ for the conditional covariance, some interesting properties result, which are are formulated in the following lemma.
 For the proof we refer to \cite[ Lemma 5.2.4 and 5.2.5]{Kondkaji (2019)}.

 \begin{lemma}~ \begin{enumerate} \item If ~$\Mstate_t^{\HR}=\Mstate_t^{\HD}=m$~ and $\Qpro_t^{\HR}=\Qpro_t^{\HD}=q$~ then it holds $ \Pi^{\HR}(t,m)=\Pi^{\HD}(t,m). $

 \item If ~$\Mstate_t^{H}=\,\drift_t=m$ and $\Qpro_t^{H}=0$~ then it holds $ \Pi^{\HF}(t,m)=\Pi^{H}(t,m)$ for $H=\HR,\HD$. \end{enumerate} \end{lemma} \paragraph{Monetary value of information} Theorem \ref{Kandidate_diffusion} allows to derive explicit expressions for the initial investment $x_0^{\HR/H}$ and $x_0^{H/\HF}$ introduced in Subsection \ref{MonetaryValue} and needed to evaluate the efficiency of the $\HR$- and $\HD$-investor and the monetary value of expert opinions.